 - 1. Gatwick's proposed metric takes no account of the very significant number of people living outside the proposed 51dB contour, but who are already adversely impacted by Gatwick aircraft noise.
-A wider range of metrics must be used that covers all such areas.
-We do not accept that 51dB represents the limit below which day period noise impacts can be disregarded.
-It's use is based on one social survey which failed to explore annoyance below 51dB so subsequently failed to find any, it fails to take into account the peer-reviewed health research and the summary prepared by the World Health Organisation. - 2.
-Gatwick has ignored the World Health Organisation's Environmental Noise Guidelines for the European Region which strongly recommend reducing noise levels produced by aircraft during the day below 45 dB Lden., and during night time below 40 dB Lnight as aircraft noise above these levels is associated with adverse health effects and effects on sleep.
-Any noise envelope should require Gatwick to achieve these levels within a defined short-medium term period. - 3.
-This metrics Gatwick has proposed would put no pressure on it to encourage a faster take up of quieter aircraft. - 4.
+A wider range of metrics must be used that covers all such areas. - 2.
 Gatwick states "Where an operating restriction is proposed, the Regulations require a noise assessment and consultation with relevant stakeholders who may be affected by it."
 In addition the CAA states "it is essential full agreement is achieved between all stakeholders on the envelope's criteria, limit values and means of implementation and enforcement".
 Gatwick's approach to noise envelope development fails to meet these requirements.
 It is seeking to impose its preferred outcome rather than collaborating with stakeholders to develop an approach that might be mutually acceptable.
 Relevant stakeholders, including Gatwick's own Noise Management Board, have not been consulted on the noise envelope proposal.
-In contrast, other airports have adopted an inclusive approach by setting up dedicated design groups, including community groups and local authority representatives, to facilitate a collaborative and consensual approach to noise envelope development.

-- 5. Regulation 598/2014 states "the competent authorities shall follow up and monitor the implementation of the operating restrictions and take action as appropriate".
-Gatwick's proposal that it should carry out monitoring and reporting itself is contrary to the regulations and not acceptable. - 6.
+In contrast, other airports have adopted an inclusive approach by setting up dedicated design groups, including community groups and local authority representatives, to facilitate a collaborative and consensual approach to noise envelope develope noise envelope develope to noise envelope develope and proach to noise envelope develope noise envelope to be a setting up dedicated design groups, including community groups and local authority representatives, to facilitate a collaborative and consensual approach to noise envelope develope noise envelope noise envelope noise envelope develope noise envelope envelope envelope envelope noise envelope nois - 3.
+Regulation 598/2014 states "the competent authorities shall follow up and monitor the implementation of the operating restrictions and take action as appropriate".
+Gatwick's proposal that it should carry out monitoring and reporting itself, contrary to the regulations, is not acceptable. - 4.
 Gatwick's noise envelope proposal makes no mention of what should happen in respect of enforcement if a breach occurs, and fails to confirm which body will be responsible for taking any remedial action.
 It is critical that, if impacted communities are to have real certainty, the noise envelope process, including how breaches are captured, reported and remediated must be fully independent and clearly documented.
-Gatwick's proposals do not achieve either requirement. - 7.
-Gatwick's proposals fail to set out the process by which the noise envelope would be reviewed and adjusted if a significant change occurred.
+Gatwick's proposals do not achieve either requirement.

+5. Gatwick's proposals fail to set out the process by which the noise envelope would be reviewed and adjusted if a significant change occurred.
 Given the FASI(S) airspace change project may make changes to the airspace around the airport, it is critical that a defined process is in place so that the noise envelope can be reviewed and adjusted to ensure it continues to provide the certainty that communities require.